terminusdb/terminuscms-docs/reference-guides/document-ui-templates/ViewDocumentComponent.md

 ## ViewDocumentComponent
-The edit document component help you to compose your dashboard very fast This element allow you to edit a existing document using the FrameViewer components from `....` and adding some useful tools.
+The `ViewDocumentComponent` allows you to view existing documents using the FrameViewer components from `....`.

 ## Installation

-Install the dependancy from npm
+Install the dependancies from npm

 ```
  npm install @terminusdb/terminusdb-documents-ui